westurner/deform_jinja2/README.rst

 deform_jinja2
 ===========

-This is Jinja2 templates using the uni-form model
+Jinja2 templates for deform using the uni-form model

 To run the `deformdemo <http://deformdemo.repoze.org>`_ application using the ``deform_jinja2`` renderer: